kajananchinniah/mobilearmbot/README.md

 This robot will probably not be viable to create in real life.
 My intent is to familarize myself with ROS, rather than create a real robot.

-NOTE: for now, I will not be relying on my moveit package (since I need to write action servers as well).
-For now, I'll be relying on position controllers, and writing to them directly through simulation.
-This is less realistic, but also simpler.
-I did this because I lack the knowledge for now to write the action server, and how the controller is supposed to work exactly.

 For sensors, I currently only plan on having a laser scan & a camera (camera will be added later).

 I'm planning on using a simple manipulator.